nthuy190991/polygonization_PIA2019/README.md

 ### Parameters
 Two threshold parameters are required:
 - Vspec: standard deviation of distances between the points in a segment and its corresponding edge.
+(Default: 2)
 - Mspec: minimum length of resulting edges.
+(Default: 2)

 These two parameters are in **meter** units (not in pixel).